-This document specifies CellMLTM 1.0, an XML-based language for describing and exchanging models of cellular and subcellular processes.
+This document specifies CellMLTM 1.1, an XML-based language for describing and exchanging models of cellular and subcellular processes.
 MathML embedded in CellML documents is used to define the underlying mathematics of models.
 Models consist of a network of re-usable components, each with variables and equations manipulating those variables.
+Models may import other models to create systems of increasing complexity.
 Metadata may be embedded in CellML documents using RDF.